-What is the average Australian’s savings habits?
+What are the average savings in Australia?

 How many Australians save?

-How much do Australians save?
+How much do Australians have in savings?

 How much should you save?

-The answer really depends on your unique circumstances.
-Things like your employment history, your current debt levels, where you live, as well as your short- and long-term goals and timeframes could be among the important factors.
+How much you should save really depends on your circumstances.
+Things like your employment history, your current debt levels, where you live and your short- and long-term goals and timeframes are some of the factors that could influence this.

-But, at the end of the day, there are no hard and fast requirements for how much you should save.
+At the end of the day, there are no hard and fast requirements for how much you should save.
 As always, it’s important to consider your own income, living expenses and financial goals, and budget accordingly.

 If you’re looking for ways to help boost your savings, check out our list of 101 easy ways to save money and our guide to budgeting and savings apps.
 You might also want to see our list of savings accounts with the highest interest rates.